License agreement for the use of the MailUp Platform

 Subsidiary” refers to a legal entity belonging to a corporate group, which directly or indirectly controls has control or is controlled by another party.

-Date of Effect” refers to the date on which the MailUp signed or the parties have otherwise agreed to the effectiveness of the Contract or Data Processing Agreement.
+Effective Date” refers to the date on which the MailUp signed or the parties have otherwise agreed to the effectiveness of the Agreement or Data Processing Agreement.

 Client Personal Data” refers to the personal data processed by MailUp on behalf of the Client in the provision of the Processor Services.